 Look at these cakes.

-Read on for their insights.
+Read on for her (very honest) insights.

-How many hours does it take to make one of your cakes, from start to finish?
+Hi Jess, how many hours does it take to make one of your cakes, from start to finish?

 What’s your advice to people trying to choose a cake?